 A Trusted Partner

-Gamtoos Irrigation Board implements projects across the Eastern Cape – from Matatiele in the north to Tsitsikamma in the west and Lusikisiki in the east.
+Gamtoos Water implements projects across the Eastern Cape – from Matatiele in the north to Tsitsikamma in the west and Lusikisiki in the east.

 Alleviating poverty starts with skills development and job creation.
 Each year, over 300 SMME contractors assist with project implementation.
 Employing an average of 11 employees per team, this creates a positive economic impact for at least 3 000 additional beneficiaries and their households.
 Over a five-year period (2012-2017), Gamtoos Irrigation Board generated employment figures of over 1.5 million person-days.